Amazon to hire more than 70,000 seasonal employees

 Amazon, the world's largest online retailer, is spending billions of dollars on expansion, which has taken a toll on its earnings.

-It unveiled two new high-definition tablets last week with a unique on-screen helpdesk feature it hopes will give it an advantage over devices from rivals Apple Inc and Google Inc.
+It unveiled two new high-definition tablets last week with a unique on-screen helpdesk feature it hopes will give it an advantage over devices from rivals Apple Inc (AAPL.O) and Google Inc (GOOG.O).

 (Reporting By Neha Dimri in Bangalore; Editing by Supriya Kurane)